radicle-dev/radicle-registry/DEVELOPING.md

 ### Tags

-Our tags are composed of the release date followed by an incremental number.
-For example:
+Our tags are composed of the release date followed by a number representing the number of releases done in that same date.
+For example, `2020-04-09-0` would be the first release done that day.
+Should we need to make a new release in that same day, it'd be tagged `2020-04-09-1`.

-- `2020-04-09-0`

 Local devnet